voluntadpear/homepage/blog/comparing-react-hooks-with-vue-composition-api.md

 }, []);
 ```

 But once again, it's more idiomatic when using React Hooks to stop thinking in terms of lifecycle methods but to think about what state our effects depend on.
-By the way, Rich Harris, the creator of Svelte published [some insightful slides](https://docs.google.com/presentation/d/1PUvpXMBEDS45rd0wHu6tF3j_8wmGC6cOLtOw2hzU-mw) he presented at an NYC React meetup where he explores the compromises React is making in order to enable new features in the future (e.g. concurrent mode) and how Svelte differs from that.
+By the way, Rich Harris, the creator of Svelte published [some insightful slides](https://docs.google.com/presentation/d/1PUvpXMBEDS45rd0wHu6tF3j_8wmGC6cOLtOw2hzU-mw) he presented at an NYC React meetup where he explores the compromises React is making to enable new features in the future (e.g. concurrent mode) and how Svelte differs from that.
 It will help you understand the shift from thinking in components with lifecycle where side effects happen to _side effects being part of the render itself_.
 Sebastian Markbåge from the React core team, [further expands here](https://gist.github.com/sebmarkbage/a5ef436427437a98408672108df01919) on the direction React is taking and compromises with reactivity systems like Svelte or Vue.

 Vue Component API in the other hand, still gives us access to [lifecycle hooks](https://vue-composition-api-rfc.netlify.com/api.html#lifecycle-hooks) (the equivalent name that lifecycle methods get in the Vue world) with `onMounted`, `onUpdated` and `onBeforeUnmount`, etc: